JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 [Link to the report on total per pupil expenditures by school district](https://schooldataproject.com/ppe_vs_low_income)

-### (8) There should be school vouchers to give families more choices than the one monopoly choice.
-Public school districts will benefit from a little competition.
-But most importantly, more families will have more choices for their children.

-### (9) There should be more public charter schools.
-Public charter schools need to be funded at the same level as the traditional public school districts.
+### (8) There should be more public charter schools with funding at the same level as the traditional public school districts.
 Currently WA's public charter schools are funded at a lower amount than the traditional public school districts.
 Charter schools are not allowed to run local school levies nor school bonds.